Get married to the love of your life in the beauty that is America

 What Happens if You Don’t Get Married in 90 Days?

 If you don’t marry your U.S. citizen fiancé(e) within 90 days of entering the U.S., your K-1 visa will expire.
-You may need to leave the country to avoid violating U.S. immigration laws.
+At this point, you may need to leave the country to avoid violating U.S. immigration laws.

 How Blue Lake Law Can Help You